markosluga/kolla-fountain/backup/README.md

 This will create a mariadb_backup volume and a /backup directory in which a dump of the mariadb database will be stored.
 It is recommended that this backup volume is regularly backed up to a storage location off of the control nodes.
 A simple script that runs the above command and then copies the volume to a safe location is a good idea to have.

+* If you prefer to do incremental backups see [the OpenStack docs](https://docs.openstack.org/kolla-ansible/latest/admin/mariadb-backup-and-restore.html)

 ## Restore

 ### Restoring a full backup